we are advancing the future of the built environment, education & employment,

 priorities

-Target 2% cost savings in the NYC Department of Education budget ($800M) and redirect resources to support early childhood education, high-impact tutors, and high-need communities
+Target 2% savings in the NYC Department of Education budget and redirect resources to support early childhood education, high-impact tutors, and high-need communities.

-Champion reforms in K-12 and higher education, including high-performing public charter schools, vocational training to address labor shortages, and innovative pilot programs
+Champion reforms in K-12 and higher education, including high-performing public charter schools, vocational training, and innovative pilot programs.

 THE FUTURE OF democracy & government

-Improve government by increasing civic engagement and efficiency.
+Improve government by increasing civic engagement, state capacity, and efficiency.

-The Future of Democracy & Government will be shaped by how effectively the public sector modernizes its institutions to rebuild trust, increase civic participation, and deliver better services at lower cost.
-In New York, rising expectations for transparency, accessibility, and accountability demand bold reform and adoption of new tools to strengthen democracy and improve public sector performance.
+The Future of Democracy & Government will be shaped by how effectively the public sector modernizes its institutions to regain trust, increase civic participation, and deliver better services.
+In New York, rising expectations for transparency, accessibility, and accountability necessitate bold reform and the adoption of new tools to strengthen democracy and enhance public sector performance.

-Civic engagement remains low, with only a small fraction of eligible voters casting ballots local elections.
+Civic engagement remains low, with only a small fraction of eligible voters casting ballots in local elections.
 Closed primaries and outdated voting systems continue to exclude large swaths of the electorate.
-To reinvigorate democracy and encourage voter participation, New York should embrace innovations like mobile voting and open primaries.
+To reinvigorate democracy and encourage voter participation, New York should embrace reforms, including mobile voting and open primaries.
+Additionally, educational content can help demystify local and state government, promoting a deeper understanding and increased voter engagement.

-At the same time, the state and city face mounting budget pressures and public dissatisfaction with service delivery—from housing permits to benefits processing.
-By adopting modern technologies, digitizing workflows, and responsibly deploying artificial intelligence, government can cut costs, increase responsiveness, and improve outcomes.
+At the same time, the state and city face mounting budget pressures and public dissatisfaction with service delivery — from construction permits to benefits processing to public transit.
+Investments in the professional development of public sector employees can help advance transformational management and the adoption of modern technologies, enabling government leaders to reduce costs, increase responsiveness, and improve outcomes.

 priorities

-Develop an Innovation Fellowship to advance change management and technology adoption with city and state employees
+Develop an Innovation Fellowship to advance change management and technology adoption with city employees.